-The park gets very busy at weekends and on national holidays, but never-the-less provides a contrast from the bustling cities of Tokyo and Kyoto and a breath of fresh mountain air.
-Most visitors adopt a circular route around the park, which can be completed in about 6/7 hours.
+The park gets very busy at weekends and on national holidays, but nevertheless provides a contrast from the bustling cities of Tokyo and Kyoto and a breath of fresh mountain air.
+Most visitors adopt a circular route around the park, which can be completed in about six to seven hours.
 The loop can be accessed at various points around the park (depending on where your accommodation is located) but most people tend to follow the below route, as it is the most practical.

 It is advisable to travel light in the Hakone area as most areas are reached by public transport with little storage space and it is easier to explore the park without your luggage.